 Many people mistakenly assume that because alcohol is a sedative, it actually helps them sleep.
 What they don’t realize, however, is that it completely destroys the quality of their sleep.

 “Sleep is an incredibly active process,” states WHOOP Director of Analytics Emily Capodilupo in our recent podcast, Alcohol’s Effect on Sleep, Recovery and Performance.
 “Our bodies are working really, really hard when we sleep, and if you have alcohol in your system, none of those very active processes can happen.”

-However, when your body is sedated and working to process alcohol in your system, you miss out on the benefits of these stages and just get a lot of light sleep instead.
+However, when your body is sedated and working to process alcohol in your system (increasing heart rate), you miss out on the benefits of these stages and just get a lot of light sleep instead.
 So even if you sleep for a long time after drinking, you don’t wake up feeling rested and recovered.

 Another thing many people don’t realize is that they don’t get stronger and fitter while working out.
 Exercise itself actually causes micro tears in your muscles and breaks them down.
 Fitness gains happen afterwards, when your body repairs itself during sleep.
 In fact, 95% of human growth hormone is produced during slow-wave sleep.
 But as stated above, alcohol in your system prevents SWS from happening.